PetrosKarampas/Computational-Mathematics-Project/README.md

 The `plots` folder includes  `.txt` files with the output values of the solutions.
 The scripts use these files to generate plots.

+The `utils` folder includes an API used by the scripts that creates plots using the gnuplot command line tool.

 The `bin` folder includes the unix executables after the compilation.

 <br>